ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 * {@link module:link/linkimage~LinkImage} adds support for [linking images](#linking-images).

 <info-box info>
-	All features listed above except the image resizing and image linking are enabled by default in all CKEditor 5 WYSIWYG editor builds.
+	All features listed above except image resizing and image linking are enabled by default in all CKEditor 5 WYSIWYG editor builds.

 	Check the documentation of each subfeature to learn more about it.
 </info-box>